pnp/pnpcore/src/sdk/PnP.Core/FeedbackForTheGraphTeam.md

 	- Trying the same with adding messages to a channel gives HTTP 412	Precondition Failed (https://docs.microsoft.com/en-us/graph/errors), even with lowered batch count ==> it seems to work with 5 messages in a batch
 - When getting a Teams channel message there's no way to know if the message has replies besides querying each message independently for replies
 - One can update MemberSettings.AllowCreatePrivateChannels using v1.0 endpoint, but not read it
+- If you try to add a tab with a SharePoint Online document library (com.microsoft.teamspace.tab.files.sharepoint) and that library has a "non standard" URL (like /lists/MyLibrary instead of /MyLibrary) the Graph request fails with a BadGateway exception, which is misleading